 12 of 26

 Thick silvery-green leaves give Tillandsia circinata a very substantial appearance, for an air plant, almost like a bulb of fennel.
 They flower in either yellow or purple and grow to six to eight inches in length, although they are only about one inch across at their base.Continue to 13 of 26 below.

 'Cotton Candy' is a hybrid Tillandsia (stricta × recurvifolia) with long, thin, silvery leaves that look like a loose spider dahlia.
 It was bred for its striking pink flower spike.
 The pink bracts look as though they are puffed up or inflated.
 'Cotton Candy' needs very bright light to flower its best.
 Most specimens are five to six inches across, although there are reports of 12-inch plants.Continue to 14 of 26 below.

 14 of 26

 If the miniature air plants fascinate you, Tillandsia loliacea is a real charmer.
-The plant itself never gets much larger than an inch and a half tall, but it stretches its flower stalk up another 2 to 3 inches to display equally tiny yellow flowers.
+The plant itself never gets much larger than an inch and a half tall, but it stretches its flower stalk up another two to three inches to display equally tiny yellow flowers.
 The small air plants look equally charming perched on wood or clustered in terrariums, where they can soak up the excess moisture.Continue to 15 of 26 below.

 15 of 26

-Tillandsia didisticha is very large for a Tillandsia, growing upwards of 1 foot tall, at maturity.
+Tillandsia didisticha is very large for a Tillandsia, growing upwards of one foot tall, at maturity.
 The base of the plant forms an airy spray of slender, gray-green, pointed leaves.
 Out of them comes the flower stalk with pinkish bracts and small white flowers.Continue to 16 of 26 below.

 16 of 26